vincentvandeuren/RapTCR_docs/hashing.md

 {: .note}

-Each `.fit()` will result in a different hasher; hence, maker sure to only call this method once.
+Each `.fit()` could possibly result in a different hasher; hence, maker sure to only call this method once.

 The resulting fitted hasher can then be used in various analyses.
 Most require you to directly provide the Cdr3Hasher object, although you can also generate the hashes yourself using the `.transform()` method.
-Here, you can pass a single CDR3 sequence, but also a list or a full `Repertoire` object.
+Here, you can pass a single CDR3 sequence, but also a list of sequences, or a full `Repertoire` object.

 <div class="code-example" markdown=1>